Ticket purchase flow

 After running many ticket draws, we noticed that we were receiving a large number of customer support emails related to ticket and show details.
 This hinted at a lack of information throughout the flow, and prompted us to look into the journey as a whole.

-Our Product Manager created funnels in PostHog that revealed where fans were getting stuck, leading to two new findings:
+Our Product Manager created funnels in PostHog that revealed where fans were getting stuck.
+While still below the industry benchmark, we saw higher cart abandon rates than we aim for.

 Before jumping into Figma, I conducted competitive analysis to identify common UX patterns, particularly around display of information and payment.
 I looked at Ticketmaster, Live Nation, and Eventim, among others.